luca-theory/farcaster/README.md

 # farcaster
-Set to development tools and applications built for Farcaster
+Set of development tools and applications built for Farcaster